COVID-19 (Coronavirus): What IBD Patients Should Know

 - Wear a facemask if you are showing symptoms or have been diagnosed with COVID-19.
 Wearing a mask will reduce the potential spread of the virus to others.

 The Foundation has compiled specific IBD recommendations from the CDC, World Health Organization and other credible sources.
-Please review the information links below for all IBD patients along with specific information for pediatric caregivers and patients.
+Please review the resources listed below to learn more:

 The Foundation will update this information as the CDC and public health departments provide additional information and guidance.
 You can find additional information on COVID-19 on the CDC's and the World Health Organization's websites.

-Contact your healthcare provider as soon as possible if you have symptoms of coronavirus or have a known exposure to a COVID-19 positive person.
-If experiencing symptoms, please self-quarantine (stay at home), and follow instructions per your healthcare team for the next steps of management before going to emergency departments or urgent care centers.
+Yes, testing for COVID-19 is now available.
+Contact your healthcare provider as soon as possible if you have symptoms or have a known exposure to a COVID-19 positive person.
+If experiencing symptoms, please self-quarantine (stay at home), and follow instructions per your healthcare team for the next steps, including testing and symptom management.
+Your healthcare provider will advise you when to go to an emergency department or urgent care center.